thetascott/AWS_Data_Warehouse/README.md

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
 ![Data Architecture](Docs/High%20Level%20Architecture.png)
 1. **Bronze Layer**: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into a S3 bucket.
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+Transformations are performed using PySpark, and the resulting tables are stored in Parquet format for optimized performance.
 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---